jeffboody/libvkk/readme.md

 8. Synchronization for a specific renderer is required when called from multiple threads
 9. Default and secondary renderers complete asynchronously
-10. Offscreen renderers completes synchronously
+10. Image renderers completes synchronously
 11. GPU synchronization is handled automatically by the engine